HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 ### Configure Ansible inventory file on `controlplane-server` server
 <br>

 In our case, Terraform has already installed Ansible and updated the inventory file on the `controlplane-server` server.
-So, you don't need follow steps 1-3, just follow step 4.
+So, you don't need to follow steps 1-3, just follow step 4.
 But you can update inventory file manually by following steps 1-3.

 **Step 1 - Update inventory file**